 - Guides for Influencers

 How to Find Brands to Work With on Instagram

 So you're ready to monetize your account.
 No matter the size of your following or what your specific niche is, we want to help you get a clear idea of how to attract the brands that align with your style and message, instead of just catching whoever falls your way.
 This is super important because authenticity is key to maintaining an active, dedicated community!
 If you're saying yes to every sponsored opportunity, you're not fulfilling the social contract with your following.
 Your audience trusts and respects you, so you should be working with brands that you trust and respect.

 Here are some pitch tips and step-by-step instructions for how to find brands.
 We gotchu.

-- How do I contact them?
+How do I contact them?
 A simple DM or an email to the right person is usually all it takes if the brand is receptive to inbound pitches.
 Check their Instagram account to see if they respond to comments and regram posts they've been tagged in.
 If they're actively engaging with their community on Instagram, sending a DM will probably work, or at least get you the right email address.
-If they aren't responsive on Instagram, analyze their account and search for the brand name.
-Employees often like their company's Instagram content and will put the brand's name in their Bio.
+If they aren't responsive on Instagram, analyze their account in PeopleMap and search for the brand name.
+Employees often will put their company's name in their Bio.

 Organize your Pitch Funnel Using Lists

 You can use lists in PeopleMap to manage your process of pitching to brands.
 This process ensures you don't pitch the same brand twice or let a brand slip through the cracks, especially if you have a team member helping you out.

 Create three Lists in PeopleMap.
 You could also create other lists if you need to be more organized (eg, Fashion, Lifestyle, Boutique, etc).